shivarajbirajadar/simon-demo/README.md

 # simon-demo
-This is a simon for Git &amp; Github class
+This is a simon for Git &amp; Github class.